slyt/kroger-mcp/README.md

-# kroger-mcp
+# Kroger MCP Server

-MCP server for Kroger (and affiliate stores) API
+An MCP (Model Context Protocol) server for the Kroger API that provides tools for searching products, finding store locations, and getting product details.